June 2011 Jisr ash-Shughur clashes: Initial uprising

 On 4 June, thousands turned up for Basil al-Masri's funeral.
 According to the Office of the United Nations High Commissioner for Human Rights, about 20,000 people gathered for the funeral.
 Unbeknownst to most, both Mohammad's group as well as government snipers were lying in wait.
 Eventually, Mohammad and his followers opened fire at the post office where the snipers were stationed.
 These responded by firing into the crowd, killing five or 14 and wounding dozens.
 One of those killed was Hassan Malesh who was holding a speech when he was shot.
 Panic erupted, and many promptly fled the town for Turkey.
 However, several mourners were armed, many of them from villages in the countryside who deeply hated the government because their families had been targeted during the purges of the 1980s.
 They assaulted the station, burning it and killing eight security officers.
 This marked the beginning of a full uprising.

 The Syrian Air Force's helicopters promptly responded, and began to strafe the town.
 The rebels rushed to the local offices of the Political and State Security Directorates, close to the post station.
 The agents at these locations surrendered to the rebels who numbered hundreds by then, and were allowed to leave.
 In contrast, the Military Intelligence agents refused to give up, whereupon the insurgents shot at their office and threw dynamite at it.
 Some locals called for peace, but were ignored.
 Eventually, the irregulars used a bulldozer to bring a barrel with explosives to the building, thereby opening a path for the attackers.
 Some agents were killed in the firefight, others by the explosion, and at least one was executed when the rebels stormed the building.
 There were also claims that policemen had refused to open fire on protesters, whereupon these officers were executed by government loyalists.
-The opposition initially claimed that the victims of these events were civilian protesters, and reported several incidents when unarmed people were executed by security forces.
+Pro-opposition activists, including the Syrian Observatory for Human Rights, said that 35 people were killed, including six police officers.
+According to a UN fact-finding mission,The Mission obtained the names of 14 people killed on that day.
+One witness stated he took seven of the bodies in his car to his home village and placed them in the fridge of a vegetable shop, as the hospitals were under the control of security forces.
+According to a witness, 17 soldiers who refused these orders were killed by a senior security official.
+Some witnesses told the Mission that this official was later killed together with several other Alawite security personnel following their capture by protestors, while others said he was killed by a soldier.